Sqaaakoi/Vencord/README.md

 ## Support

-There is no formal support for this fork.
+There is no Discord server for help.
+Please [create an issue](https://github.com/Sqaaakoi/Vencord/issues/new/choose) instead.

-Some support is informally offered to friends.
-Friends may DM me on Discord for this.
+Friends may DM me on Discord for help, but please do not expect a response.

 ## Disclaimer